Beli menu search and rating flow mockups

 • Signals intent to autofill a menu item

-• Familiar from @-mentioning on other apps
+• Familiar from @-mentioning on other platforms

 Before and after Beli rating page redesign